fmay/cc-html-intro-2-more-html-css/.guides/sections.md

 }
 ```

-In the preview, you can see how this appears.
+**[Click here](open_preview index.html panel=0)** to preview. and you can see how this appears.
 Be sure to adjust the width of the preview window so you can see how the behavior changes as you resize.

 ##position:static
 We don't use this, but it is the default behavior (as if we had not used `position` at all.)